Frequently Asked Questions

 What is the minimum academic average needed?

-Applicants must have achieved at least 80% or higher in each of two undergraduate academic years, where each year contains five full course equivalents (30 credit hours) completed during the September to April academic year, which includes at least three full course equivalents (18 credit hours) whose published academic level is at, or above, the year of study.
-Only averages of completed years on file as of the application deadline will be considered.
-Schulich Dentistry does not average the two years to achieve 80%.
+Applicants must have achieved at least 80% or higher in each of two undergraduate academic years, where each year contains at least 30 credit hours (5 full or equivalent courses) completed between September to April which includes at least 18 credit hours (3 full or equivalent courses) published academic level is at, or above, the year of study.

-In recent cycles, the academic average of successful applicants is approximately 88% (with a range of 83-95%).
+In recent cycles, the academic average of successful applicants is approximately 88% (with a range of 80-95%).
 Please visit the Admission Requirements webpage for complete details.

 How is academic average calculated?